sjayawardena/local-multiplayer-meetup/README.md

 #### Header

-- The header section encapsulates the site's main H1 heading reading 'North London Multiplayer Meet-up' that links back to the landing/home page if pressed, as well as the nav bar that collapses out from a burger icon on mobile or is fully visible on tablet-size screen and upwards.
+- The header section encapsulates the site's main H1 heading reading 'North London Multiplayer Meetup' that links back to the landing/home page if pressed, as well as the nav bar that collapses out from a burger icon on mobile or is static on tablet-size screen and upwards.
 - Header will be the same on all pages of the site, with the nav bar making clear which section the user is viewing.
 - It is shown here on mobile with the dropdown menu collapsed out.